Mobile SEO: 18 Easy Techniques to Make Your Site Mobile Friendly

 18. Meta name= viewport tag

-When you’re using responsive web design, then the use of viewport tag comes into place.
+When you’re using responsive web design, then the use of a viewport tag comes into place.
 It tells the browser about scaling and adjusting the page according to the length and width of the user device.

 This means the browser will show the desktop optimized page at desktop screen width while mobile-optimized at mobile screen dimensions.
 But if you don’t use it, browsers may adjust the page at desktop dimensions on the mobile device that will surely harm your rankings.